Happy Thanksgiving everyone!

 3.Creating Global Citizens

 I’m thankful for the travels experiences I have given my kids.
 I hear them talk about the world and my heart flutters.
 They already know so much about different cultures, food and geography.
 They are curious, courageous and compassionate.
-For more on how travel build brave kids, read my post HERE.

 4. Earning Rewards